ayemaijaz18-cpu/pearls-aqi-predictor/README.md

- Lahore AQI Predictor
+AQI Predictor
+Hi, I'm Ayema binte Ijaz, a Business Intelligence & Analytics student at Beaconhouse National University.
+I worked on this project as part of my internship at 10Pearls.

 This project is about predicting the Air Quality Index (AQI) of Lahore for the next 3 days using machine learning.

 What I did

 I collected air quality and weather data and used it to train machine learning models.
 The data was processed and stored using Hopsworks, and the trained models were also saved there.

 I trained separate Random Forest models to predict AQI for:

-24 hours
+* 24 hours
-48 hours
+* 48 hours
-72 hours
+* 72 hours

 The final predictions are shown through a Streamlit web app.

 Tools Used

 * Python
+* VS Code
 * Pandas
 * NumPy
 * Scikit-learn